Traveller (role-playing game): Characters

 Traveller uses a lifepath-style system for character generation.
 Characters get skills and experience in a mini-game where the player makes career choices determining the character's life up to the point before adventuring begins.

 A character can be human, robot, alien, or of a genetically engineered species.
 A character can be civilian, military, or noble, a young cadet, or a tried-and-true veteran, each with strengths and weaknesses.
 Death during character generation is possible in some editions, a mechanic that became infamous.

 Characters have six primary characteristics, generated by a roll of two six-sided dice.
 Other characteristics also exist to add nuance to alien characters.

-Some characters have extra-sensory perception, telekinesis, telepathy, and other psychic abilities, which are organized and standardized into "psionics".
+PCs may have telepathy, telekinesis and other psychic abilities.
+These are organized and standardized into "psionics".

 Equipment

 Equipment emphasizes wilderness exploration, hazardous environments, and combat.
 As a result, equipment lists are heavy on vehicles, sensor equipment, communicators, rations, personal armor, and weapons.